JorgeRicoVivas/indexed_valued_enums/README.md

 * *EnumsName*: Name the enum will have.
 * *TypeOfValue*: type of the values the variant's resolve to.
-* Pairs of *Variant, Value*: Name of the variant's to create along to the name they resolve to, the values must be const and have 'static lifetime.
+* Pairs of *Variant, Value*: Name of the variant's to create along to the name they resolve to, the values must be const.
 * *Features*: List of specific implementations you want your enum to use, they are the following ones:
-    * DerefToValue: The enum implements Deref, making variants to resolve to their value directly, remember however these values won't mutate as they are constant references (&'static *TypeOfValue*), this is also the reason why these values require their life-time to be 'static.
+    * DerefToValue: The enum implements Deref, making variants to resolve to their value directly, remember however these values won't mutate as they are constant references (&'static *TypeOfValue*), this is also the reason why these values must be const.
     * Clone: The enum implements clone calling [Indexed::from_discriminant], this way it's not required for the Derive Clone macro to expand to large enums.
     * Delegators: Implements delegator functions over this enum that call on the methods from